MP Estate Planning UK

 Asset Management and Protection

-• Ensuring the distribution of assets according to the settlor’s wishes
+• Ensuring the distribution of assets follows the settlor’s wishes, as expressed in the trust deed and any letter of wishes

 Succession Planning and Inheritance